Whose side are insurance adjusters on? They seem nice, but beware. They’re wolves in sheep’s clothing.

 Relax, my friend.

 I’ve got your back.
-This is what to do about them:
+This is what you do:

 They’ll come off as friendly and nice, appearing to want to collect some information so they can do some paperwork, and write you a check.